earthly/earthly/docs/earthfile/earthfile.md

 The general order of the commands is as follows:

-- Classical Dockerfile commands (order is the same as in the Dockferfile official docs)
+- Core classical Dockerfile commands (order is the same as in the Dockferfile official docs)
-- GA'd Earthly commands
+- Core, GA'd Earthly commands
+- Other Dockerfile commands which have the exact same behavior in Earthly as in Dockerfiles
 - Beta Earthly commands
 - Experimental Earthly commands
 - Classical Dockerfile commands that are not supported